 When we visit our doctor, be it a GP or a specialist, presenting our health challenges with the accompanying symptoms, we hope to receive the required standard of care and solution to our health needs.
 We put our trust in them hoping that we will find relief and not come off worse.

-Medical professionals owe their patients a duty of care which means that they are saddled with the responsibility of ensuring that the patients under their care receive quality healthcare service and should employ all available medical tools to ensure this or make appropriate referrals to where the patients can be well taken care of.
+Medical professionals owe their patients a duty of care.
+This means that they have the responsibility of ensuring that the patients under their care receive quality healthcare service.
+They should therefore employ all available medical tools to ensure this.
+They can also make appropriate referrals to where the patients can be well taken care of.

 When a doctor fails in this duty of care, you can make a report for medical malpractice.
 First you can make a complaint and thereafter proceed to make a claim if you are unsatisfied with the outcome or you have become sure that you have enough evidence to prove a claim of medical negligence.

-Doctor negligence describes a situation where a GP, specialist doctor or even a surgeon was negligent in his duty and provides substandard care to a patient under his care causing the patient harm, trauma or a more complicated medical condition.
+Doctor negligence describes a situation where a GP, specialist doctor or surgeon being negligent, provides substandard care to a patient under his care.
+This then results in patient harm, trauma or a more complicated medical condition.

-Consequences of doctor negligence can be very traumatizing for the patient and family as some have had to suffer permanent disabilities while some have unfortunately died as a result of medical malpractice.
+Consequences of doctor negligence can be very traumatizing for the patient and family.
+Some have had to suffer permanent disabilities while some have unfortunately died as a result of medical malpractice.

-When this happens, you would want to know how to report medical misconduct to appropriate authorities and you need to choose the right solicitors to help guide you appropriately and make claims if you decide to do so.
+When this happens, you would want to know how to report medical misconduct to appropriate authorities.
+You also need the right solicitors to guide you appropriately and make claims if you decide to do so.

 Doctor’s Duty To Patient